The Pros and Cons of HMOs

-While limited networks may seem like a bad thing, some industry experts argue that they can offer higher quality plans by negotiating with specific doctors and hospitals.
+While limited networks may seem like a bad thing, some argue that they can offer higher quality plans by negotiating with specific doctors and hospitals.
 These care providers may agree to lower their prices to be a part of a specified network (like your HMO’s) and secure more business.

 Con: You have to stay in-network.